mahs4d/tsetmc-api/README.md

 Tsetmc sometimes returns 403 and you should retry.

+### Async Support

+Each method in the library has an async counterpart with the same name and a `_async` suffix.
+These methods use the sync functions behind the scene in an asyncio pool executor.

 ### TODO

 - [ ] Migrate `symbol` component to use new tsetmc.